Chapter 19 BWV 95 Christus, der ist mein Leben

 In C 95 the blueprint is very much the same: an opening movement combining chorus recitative and chorale (block 1) precedes a conjoined soprano recitative and chorale (block 2 ) which is followed by a similarly abutting tenor recitative and aria (block 3).
 A final recitative and chorale (block 4) conlude the work.
 There are minor deviations from C 138 in that there is no chorus in the second block, both recitative and chorale here being carried by the soprano.
 Furthermore, instead of basing successive movements on the same chorale melody as in C 138, Bach chose four different ones, each of which is quoted in full (two in the first and one in each of the second and fourth blocks).

 And yet for all its novel inventiveness this cantata begins so disarmingly, disguising its maverick intentions with a seemingly innocent engagement of the most disingenuous of motives between oboes and upper strings.
-The 6/8 time signature, the little ‘lifts’ of the syncopated rhythms, the charming ‘knockabout’ between wind and strings and the rising violin scales all contribute to the feeling of innocent pleasure.
+The 6/8 time signature, the little ‘lifts’ of the syncopated rhythms, the charming ‘knockabout’ between wind and strings and the rising violin scales (from bar 6) all contribute to the feeling of innocent pleasure.

 Oboes answered by violins.

-However, this gloomy depiction is but momentary and the lilting ritornello theme resumes, encompassing the final two chorale lines and leading us to the tenor solo with his inserted lines of text.
+Consequently this gloomy depiction is but momentary and the lilting ritornello theme resumes, encompassing the final two chorale lines and leading us to the tenor solo with his inserted lines of text.
 To the accompaniment of the original musical motive, still exchanged between string and woodwind, he stresses the joy of departure (with striking melismas on both words) but very quickly (from bar 74) the mood changes.
 Technically, it is an alternation of 2/2 (or 2/4) and 3/4 bars i.e. two beats thence three to the bar!

 Alternating tenors and oboes and time signatures.

-This is allied to progression through keys quite remote from the original G major e.g. Bb major and Cm.
-It is as if the cold hand of death has touched the brow as the inserted lines convey the message----if I were to be told today that I need return my wretched body and limbs to the earth and throw off this mantle of mortality----then my requiem is ready and I would sing it now.
+This is allied to a progression through keys quite remote from the original G major e.g. Bb major and Cm.
+It is as if the cold hand of death has touched the brow; the inserted lines convey the message----if I were to be told today that I need return my wretched body and limbs to the earth and throw off this mantle of mortality----then my requiem is ready and I would sing it now.